Note: This chapter contains language that was revised based on the Bipartisan Budget Act of 2018. View the revisions (PDF - 582 KB).

 Contract:

-5. Is not subject to compliance requirements of the Federal program as a result of the relationship (although similar requirements may apply for other reasons, including as a result of contractual provisions).
+- Is not subject to compliance requirements of a Federal program as a result of the agreement.
+However, similar requirements may apply for other reasons.

 Credentialing: